-You can use the AV Mute button on the remote control to turn off the image and sound.
+You can use the A/V Mute button on the remote control to turn off the image and sound.
 This feature is useful if you want to temporarily redirect your audience's attention.

-- To turn off the picture, press the A/V Mute button.
-The screen turns blue. - To turn the image back on, press the button again.
+- To turn off the picture and sound, press the A/V Mute button.
+The screen turns black. - To turn the image and sound back on, press the button again.

-You can have the screen turn black when you press the A/V Mute button.
-You can also have an image, such as a company logo, display on the screen (see page 55).
+You can have the screen turn blue when you press the A/V Mute button.
+You can also have an image, such as a company logo, display on the screen (see page 53).